Last Updated on January 9, 2023

 Comparison Table

-Razer Deathadder V2
+Razer Deathadder V3

 Best all-around, ergonomic gaming mouse.

-Logitech G502 Hero Edition
+Logitech G502 X

-Best wireless mouse for MMOs/MOBAs.
+Best mouse for distinct programmable button placement.

 The Overall Research

-Gaming mice have changed over the years, especially the higher priced ones and the ones made from the bigger brands.
+Gaming mice have changed a lot over the years, especially the higher priced ones and the ones made from the bigger brands.
 When choosing the one that is best for you – it comes down to the ergonomics, the accuracy of the sensor, and the functionality of the mouse.

 However, you should also take a look at all of the other mice that are featured in this guide!
 You never know, you might discover a mouse you’ve never heard of and go with something you never thought you would.

 Be sure to peruse carefully through the pros and cons of each mouse and go from there.
 I hope you enjoy this guide and find it useful!
-Feel free to reach out to me in the comments at the end of the guide, I’m all ears!

-Top 10 Best Rated Gaming Mice For Under $100 of 2023
+Top 10 Best Rated Gaming Mice For Under $100

-Below are the top picks for the absolute best gaming mice that cost under the $100 dollar mark in 2023.
 There are plenty of great choices out there, be sure to read up on the features and reviews of each mouse to get an idea of which one would be the best for you and your gaming rig.

-1. Razer DeathAdder V2 Gaming Mouse
+1. Razer DeathAdder V3 Gaming Mouse

 Best all-around, ergonomic gaming mouse.